gryphonshafer/Quizzing-Rule-Book/content/governance/not_bylaws.md

 ## Scope

 This policy provides a collaborative framework for the development and governance of *Christian and Missionary Alliance* (CMA) *Bible Quizzing* (BQ).
 It is intended to suggest a means by which quizzing and quizzing events can be promoted and coordinated.
 The policy assigns matters of program, policy, and procedure to a leadership team.
-Responsibilities for logistical support remain with the LIFE office for the CMA.
+Responsibilities for logistical support remain with the Life Office for the CMA.

 ## CMA Quizzing Leadership Team (CQLT)